umrover/mrover-electrical/README.md

+Please check out the mrover-electrical wiki for more info!

 Michigan Mars Rover Team

 Hello and Welcome to the Controls and Data Handling (now called Embedded Hardware) git hub repository!